CruIIer/CruIIer/README.md

 - 👋 Hi, I’m @CruIIer
-- 🌱 I’m currently learning QA throught naucme.it
+- 🌱 I’m currently learning AI throught Elements of AI
-- 👀 I’m interested in technologies, AI (GPT, Gemini, Copilot..)
-- 💞️ My plan is to learn as much as I can to achieve a job
+- 💞️ My plan is to learn as much as I can to have a future in this tech world

 <!---
 CruIIer/CruIIer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.